sst/sst/www/docs/constructs/migration.md

    v1 SST constructs also come with TS Docs.
 So you can see helpful docs in your IDE and the new construct docs are also auto-generated from them.

-4. Laying the foundation for full typesafey
+4. Laying the foundation for full typesafety

 ## Upgrade Steps
 Estimated time: 15 minutes